scroll to top

 1. The responsible party must be 18 years of age or older to reserve an event room, and the cardholder who reserved the room must be present for the duration of the reservation.

-2. Individuals, community groups, businesses, organizations, or subgroups thereof (e.g., a committee or special interest group) may use an event room at any Library location one time per calendar week (Sunday through Saturday).
+2. Individuals, community groups, businesses, organizations, or subgroups thereof (e.g., a committee or special interest group) may use an event room.

-5. A preferred caterer must be used for all food services, with the exception of light refreshments.
+8. A preferred caterer must be used for all food services except light refreshments.

-1. The responsible party must be 16 years of age or older to reserve a meeting or conference room, and the cardholder who reserved the room must be present for the duration of the reservation.
+1. The responsible party must be 16 years of age or older to reserve a community and conference room, and the cardholder who reserved the room must be present for the duration of the reservation.

-2. Individuals, community groups, businesses, organizations, or subgroups thereof (e.g., a committee or special interest group) may use a meeting or conference room at any Library location one time per calendar month.
+2. Individuals, community groups, businesses, organizations, or subgroups (e.g., a committee or special interest group) may use a community or conference room.

-3. The public must be permitted to attend and participate in anything being held in these rooms (except lawful executive sessions of government bodies).
-Due to the public nature of meeting and conference rooms, reservation requests will not be protected as Library User Records, as described in Privacy of Library Circulation Records, but treated as public domain.
+4. The public must be permitted to attend and participate in anything held in these rooms (except lawful executive sessions of government bodies).
+Due to the public nature of community and conference rooms, reservation requests will not be protected as Library User Records, as described in Privacy of Library Circulation Records, but will be treated as public domain.

-4. Set-up and take-down of tables and chairs are the responsibility of the reserving group and must be accounted for within the reservation time.
+5. The reserving group is responsible for setting up and taking down tables and chairs within the reservation time.
 At the end of a reservation, the room must be left in the same condition as it was found, including resetting the room’s tables and chairs to the original layout.

-5. Light refreshments may be served, but groups may not prepare food on Library property.
+6. Light refreshments may be served, but individuals and groups may not prepare food on Library property.

-6. Groups are responsible for providing their own supplies and for all clean up.
+7. Individuals and groups are responsible for providing their own supplies and for all cleanup.

 Study Rooms